teslamate-org/teslamate/README.md

 ## FAQ

-**Sometimes the first few minutes of a drive are not recorded even though the car was online.
-Why?**
+#### Sometimes the first few minutes of a drive are not recorded even though the car was online.
+Why?

 TeslaMate polls the car every few seconds while driving or charging.
 After that, it keeps polling for about 15 minutes (to catch the following drive if you stopped for a drink, for example).
-After this period, TeslaMate will stop polling the car for about 12 minutes to let it go to sleep.
+After this period, TeslaMate will stop polling the car for about 21 minutes to let it go to sleep.
 This is repeated until the car is asleep or starts to drive/charge again.
 Once sleeping, TeslaMate will never wake the wake the car.
 It is only checked twice a minute to see if it is still sleeping.

-This approach may sometimes lead to _small_ data gaps: if the car starts driving during the 12 minute period where TeslaMate is not polling, nothing can be logged.
+This approach may sometimes lead to _small_ data gaps: if the car starts driving during the 21 minute period where TeslaMate is not polling, nothing can be logged.

+##### Solution

-**Solution:** To get around this you can use your smartphone to inform TeslaMate when to start polling again.
+To get around this you can use your smartphone to inform TeslaMate when to start polling again.
 In short, create a workflow with [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en) (Android) or [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios) (iOS) that listens for connected Bluetooth devices.
 If a connection to your